 If you are looking for a gripping British series, you should give The White Queen a try!
-This series set in pre-Tudor England (beginning in 1464), so you will see the intense war drama, steamy romances, and devious intrigues among royal family members.
+This series is set in pre-Tudor England (beginning in 1464), so you will see the intense war drama, steamy romances, and devious intrigues among royal family members.

 5. Black Sails

 If you have been looking for some gritty and pretty realistic top-notch production pirate show, here’s a must-watch for you!
 Black Sails is considered to be a prequel to Treasure Island by Robert Louis Stevenson’s.
 The series follows the story of Captain Flint and his pirates twenty years prior to the stories told in the book.
-And here’s good news for those who like binge-watching series: there are four seasons in the show!
+And here’s good news for those who like binge-watching series: there are four seasons of the show!

-Though Reign is considered to be a historical drama, actually, it’s a fiction, an entertaining fantasy drama that you shouldn’t expect historical accuracy from.
+Though Reign is considered to be a historical drama, actually, it’s fiction, an entertaining fantasy drama that you shouldn’t expect historical accuracy from.
 The first season is full of spiraling dresses, and love stories, while the second season gets more political.
-But anyways, intrigue is a fully part of the story.
+But anyways, intrigue is a full part of the story.

 Even if you will want to drop the series because of lots of historical inaccuracies, you will stay for the romance: you will stick to the show because of your affection for the characters.
 The drama is about the teen years of Mary, Queen of Scots, who faces political and sexual intrigues of the French court after she arrives there with the purpose to marry to Prince Francis.
 Of course, there are those who don’t want to see the marriage happen, including the queen, who believes warnings from Nostradamus, telling her if the marriage happens, “She will cost Francis his life”.
 Beyond that, there’s also a juicy love triangle: Francis’ half-brother also falls in love with 15-year-old Mary.